Ralcorp looking to sell remaining Post Holdings stake

-(Reuters) - Ralcorp Holdings Inc RAH.N is exploring the sale of its remaining 20 percent stake in Post Holdings Inc (POST.N), the cereal maker it spun off earlier this year.
+Sept 27 (Reuters) - Ralcorp Holdings Inc is exploring the sale of its remaining 20 percent stake in Post Holdings Inc, the cereal maker it spun off earlier this year.

 The proposed sale of the stake, announced on Thursday, would be worth about $200 million at Post’s closing share price on Wednesday.